 A direct object is the object of a transitive verb, while an indirect object is not.
 For example:

 I gave him the ball.

 The ball is the direct object.
 You know because the sentence cannot exist without it.
 Him is the indirect object.
-Another way to be sure is that the question you need to ask in order to get the indirect object is more complex.
-I gave what?
-The ball.
-I gave the ball to whom?
-To him.

 J’ai donné le ballon à Jacques. — I gave Jacques the ball.